Link to Care After Cancer Welcome, Guest!

 Frequently Asked Questions (FAQ)

-(Click on a question to see the corresponding answer)
+(Click on a question to show/hide the corresponding answer)

-1. If your patient has a Survivor Healthcare Plan (SHP), the SHP will provide you and your patient with an individualized treatment summary, risk profile, and long-term surveillance plan.
+1. If your patient has a Survivorship Care Plan (SCP), the SCP will provide you and your patient with an individualized treatment summary, risk profile, and long-term surveillance plan.

-2. See the SurvivorCare 101 Quick Fact to learn more about the SHP.
+2. See the SurvivorCare 101 Quick Fact to learn more about the SCP.

-3. If your patient does not have a SHP, see below for information on "Where do I get a Survivor Healthcare Plan (SHP)?"
+3. If your patient does not have a SCP, see below for information on "Where do I get a Survivorship Care Plan (SCP)?"

 1. Childhood cancer survivors need lifelong screening for late effects.
 As survivors move into middle and late adulthood, their risk for developing certain medical conditions can increase.
 Following the recommended screening from the Children’s Oncology Group Long-term Follow-up Guidelines is the best way to ensure early detection of late effects.